surge-ai/toxicity/README.md

 * `is_toxic`: whether or not the comment is toxic

 ## Future
 We'll be adding more languages and annotations (e.g., augmenting each comment with a severity ranking, adding categories, etc) over time.
+You can also check out our other free datasets [here](https://www.surgehq.ai/datasets).

 Sign up [here](https://forms.gle/R8QLd3GXtuzYdrgi9) to receive updates on this dataset and be the first to learn about new datasets we release!